HYDRABLOOMER/HACKATHON/FEATURES.md

 * Tasks are categorized (Waste, Water, Greenery, Energy, etc.)
 * Each task has clear evidence requirements and impact scope
-* Tasks are created and managed by NGOs, colleges, or partner organizations
+* Tasks are created and managed by NGOs, colleges, or other organizations

 #### **Scoring & EcoPoints**